allenlcp/Udemy_Kafka/Notes.md

 **Note:** running a "safe producer" might impact throughput and latency, always test for you use case

-## Producers config - message compression
+## Producer config - message compression
 - Producer usually send data that is text-based, for example with JSON data
 - In this case, it is important to apply compression to the producer
 - Compression is enabled at the Producer level and doesn't require any configuration change in the Brokers or in the Consumers